Guide to Selling a House by Auction

 1. Upfront entry fee

-Traditional auction
+On-the-day auction

-Modern auction
+Extended auction

 2. Cost (commission)

-Estate agents might charge in the region of 1% to 2% + VAT for sole agency, or a higher rate of up to 3.5% + VAT if they are working on a joint / multiple agency basis.
-When an estate agent works on a joint or “multi” agency basis it means you have appointed more than one estate agent to sell your property and the commission is only paid to the estate agent who finds the buyer and completes the sale.
+Estate agents typically charge around 1% to 2% + VAT for sole agency agreements, but this rate can rise to as much as 3.5% + VAT for joint or multiple agency arrangements.
+In a joint or “multi” agency setup, multiple estate agents are appointed to sell the property, and the commission is paid only to the agent who successfully finds the buyer and completes the sale.

-Traditional auction
+On-the-day auction

-Modern auction
+Extended auction

 3. Who pays the costs

-With permission from the auction company, it is possible to pass costs to the buyer for traditional auction, by inserting a clause in the special conditions of sale (a document in the auction legal pack).
-With modern auction this is done as standard.
+With permission from the auction company, it is possible to pass costs to the buyer for on-the-day auction, by inserting a clause in the special conditions of sale (a document in the auction legal pack).
+With an extended auction this is done as standard.
 When the buyer pays the fees, they will need to account for this when they bid.
 When the seller has passed their fees to the buyer, the amount the seller is offered (the top bid) is the amount they will receive, without deductions.

 4. Buyers administration fee

-Traditional auctioneers don’t just charge the seller.
+On-the-day auctioneers don’t just charge the seller.
 They charge the buyer too, but it’s only a relatively low cost.
 The buyers administration fee (sometimes called a contract documentation charge) is an additional cost paid by the successful bidder.
 The cost to the buyer is typically no more than around £1,000 + VAT.

 With an estate agency sale, the buyers solicitor will verify identification documents, manage exchange of contracts and handle client money.
 But with and auction sale, the auctioneer does this job on behalf of the buyer and the seller.
 The buyers administration fee is a contribution towards the cost of that work.